Want your child to ace Science in Primary School? Wei Yi Lim, Founder of Study Room shares five science skills that should be nurtured in every child.

-Application of concepts and ideas mean you’ll need to infer and also to relate to life experiences.
+Application of concepts and ideas means you’ll need to infer and also relate to life experiences.
 When you learn about gestation periods generally being longer for large mammals, you can infer that the gestation period of a mouse will be similar to a rat, and a tiger to be similar to a lion.
 Or when water evaporates it cools the surroundings – so that spraying water in a fine mist will also cool the surroundings because it evaporates quickly.

 If your kids fail, encourage them to try and try again.
 Don’t be afraid of making mistakes.
 Grit is applicable to everything not just in science.
 Thomas Edison didn’t make 999 failures.
 He discovered 999 ways not to make a lightbulb.

-Wei was a correspondent whose work has been published on the Washington Post, the International Herald Tribune, the Wall Street Journal, Bloomberg News and others.
+Wei was a correspondent whose work has been published in the Washington Post, the International Herald Tribune, the Wall Street Journal, Bloomberg News and others.
 He had worked in Taipei, Hong Kong and China and covered the presidential elections in Taipei and Singapore.
 Wei wants to help students in Singapore achieve bigger things in life with the power of languages.

 Q + A with Wallace Wong, Co-founder of Study Room